 The movie’s highlight, an exploding zit, encapsulates the mix of intentional and unintentional humour and gross-out effects.

-For a B-movie 80’s horror flick, Slumber Party Massacre Part II actually has decent DIY effects.
+For a B-movie 80’s horror flick, there’s also some decent DIY effects.
 Drills impale bodies with bits of gore and flesh flung about in glorious detail.
 The movie’s highlight, an exploding zit, encapsulates the mix of intentional and unintentional humour and gross-out effects.
 Though it’s never scary, Brock captures that odd midnight movie vibe reminiscent of other VHS B-movie classics like Sleepaway Camp.
 With a generally likeable cast, Brock keeps you invested as the movie descends into increasingly strange territory.
 And it wouldn’t be an ‘80’s horror movie without multiple, surreal fake-out endings.

 Rock and Roll Can Never Die